 To apply and for more info

-To apply for this opportunity, download a Position Description and forward your Resume and Cover Letter to firstname.lastname@example.org.
-Ensure that your cover letter addresses the Key Selection Criteria detailed within the Position Description.
+To apply for this opportunity, download a Position Description and the Key Selection Criteria and forward your full application (cover letter, resume and completed Key Selection Criteria document) to firstname.lastname@example.org.
 You are also required to provide a screen shot of an internet speed check with your application using either Ookla SpeedTest or Speedof.me.

 For more information, please contact Lindsay Whelan on (03) 9514 6172.

-Cancer Council will only contact applicants who are shortlisted for interview.
-We are unable to respond to recruitment agency enquiries.
+Cancer Council will only make contact with applicants that are shortlisted for interview.
+We are also unable to respond to recruitment agency enquiries.

-All offers of employment will be made subject to satisfactory completion of employment checks including evidence of right to work in Australia, Working With Children Check and a National Police Check.
+All offers of employment will be made subject to satisfactory completion of employment checks including evidence of right to work in Australia, a National Police Check and a Working with Children Check.

 Cancer Council Victoria is an Equal Opportunity Employer.
 Cancer Council Victoria is committed to a diverse and inclusive workplace, all applicants will be considered for employment regardless of race, religion, sex, sexual orientation, gender identity, or disability status.
 Aboriginal and Torres Strait Islander people are encouraged to apply.

 Cancer Council Victoria has a strong commitment to the safety, wellbeing and protection of children and youth.
 We therefore have robust screening procedures for people who are expected to have contact with children in their roles.
 This will include criminal record check, Working with Children Check and referee checks.